 Johnny Gardner, Chairman of Horry County Council asked April O’Leary, founder of Horry County Rising, to serve on the county’s Special Flood Committee.

-In response, the accompanying letter was hand delivered to Chairman Gardner outlining the details of what our organization considers a serious flood resiliency plan prior to accepting the invitation to serve on the committee.
+In response, we hand-delivered a letter to Chairman Gardner outlining the details of what our organization considers a serious flood resiliency plan prior to accepting the invitation to serve on the committee.

 Building in swamps makes zero sense and harms us all.
 Horry County Rising has been working hard to put smarter development standards in place to reduce flooding.
 County council will vote in mid-May to increase the minimum elevation requirement for new development.